paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Push

-`Push` is another way of moving a node.
+`Push` will also moving a node.
 You can push an item or a node onto a stack.

 ```c#
 var node = idleList.Pop();